NCAR/DART/observations/obs_converters/AIRS/README.rst

     /glade/campaign/cisl/dares/libraries/hdf-eos_nvhpc
     /glade/campaign/cisl/dares/libraries/hdf-eos_cray

+hdf-eos requires HDF4.
+HDF4 is available on Derecho with ``module load hdf4``.

 ``convert_amsu_L1`` requires the RTTOV libraries.

 The following mkmf.templates, which are available in DART/build_templates have been used to compile the AIRS and AMSUA